inwinstack/ckad-training/jose_centeno/session-02/01/README.md

-# Solution for Session 2 exercises
+# Solution for Session 2 exercise 1

 A command.sh script is provided to create all the elements.